 “Sometimes the research selects you as much as you’re selecting the direction of the research,” Vlaisavljevich said.

 Gannon joined Vlaisavljevich’s lab in 2019 as a sophomore majoring in mechanical engineering after receiving the Clare Boothe Luce Fellowship.
 At the time, their paths seemed destined to merge.
 Gannon was mourning the recent death of her father from pancreatic cancer.
 Vlaisavljevich and Allen were looking to develop histotripsy for the treatment of that same disease.

-Though Gannon’s personal experience with cancer did infuse her research with purpose, she said she has never felt restrained in the laboratory.
+Though Gannon’s personal experience with cancer did infuse her research with purpose, she has welcomed the freedom to explore.
 She has appreciated that Vlaisavljevich – who called her a “true engineer” – has always supported her pursuit of other research projects, such as fundamental physics and device development.
 In her daily work with histotripsy, she has developed a fascination with the technology itself.

-“I honestly fell in love with the fact that you can monitor it in real time with regular ultrasound.
-And you can see the bubble cloud ablating,” Gannon said.
+“I honestly fell in love with the fact that you can monitor the treatment in real-time with regular ultrasound.
+You can actually see the bubble cloud ablating,” Gannon said.
 “It’s so beautiful and elegant even though it’s causing so much destruction to a tumor.”